Merguerrero/GSAFisherComb/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL 3.0 License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* Natàlia Vilor Tejedor
-* Laureano Tomás Daza
-* Mireia Ballestà López
-* Natalia Lopez Anguita